Strategic Plan (2013)

 We will assist repositories to improve the quality of their archival services, including acquisition, preservation, description, and access.

 A. Seek NHPRC grants and other public and private funding to foster a wide range of records identification, preservation, description, and access activities.

 B. Conduct needs assessment surveys, evaluating the training needs of smaller institutions in the state and incorporating the results in training resources.

 C. Support regional repositories to ensure that historical documentary materials are deposited in the appropriate repository and promote access to historical records.

 We will promote public awareness of the value of documentary sources and encourage their use.

-C. Develop informational brochures and online information to support and educate the public on record keeping needs and opportunities.
+B. Develop informational brochures and online information to support and educate the public on historical resources and opportunities.

 We will help the archival community and the public prepare for the management of new and changing record formats including electronic records.

-A. Support the state’s Electronic Records Management and Preservation Initiative to develop standards and a long-term strategy to maintain and preserve electronic records.
+A. Support the state’s Electronic Records Management and Preservation Initiative to develop standards and a long-term strategy to maintain and preserve electronic records, including born digital records.

 B. Support the access to records through new formats.
 Offer grants to assist in the digitization and online access of digital assets of historical materials.
 Ensure the preservation of digital assets, adhere to digitization and metadata standards, and participate in the Mountain West Digital Library.